superfaceai/cli/CONTRIBUTION_GUIDE.md

 Help us improve Superface documentation, you can report typos, improve examples.

+**NOTE: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.**

 ## Copyright and Licensing

 The Superface CLI open source project is licensed under the [MIT License](LICENSE).